The holidays are here and 3-course menus are calling…

 Tip #5: Don’t forget to exercise

-Feeling sluggish after all the indulgence?
-Include exercise as a part of your daily routine.
+Feeling sluggish after all that indulgence?
+Include exercise as part of your daily routine.
 If you are not already doing so, engaging in regular physical activity helps with lifting your spirits and making you healthier in the long run.
 Aim for 150 minutes of physical activity each week, which you can easily divide into segments of 30 minutes of exercise for five days of the week.
-You don’t necessarily have to make a trip to the gym; there are plenty of exercises that you can do at the comfort of your home, from push ups to sit ups, from squats to lifting weights, and from pilates to yoga.
+You don’t necessarily have to make a trip to the gym; there are plenty of exercises that you can do in the comfort of your home, from push ups to sit ups, from squats to lifting weights, and from pilates to yoga.

 Tip #6: Start a food diary

 To avoid overeating, you can also consider keeping a food diary to track everything you eat.
 This is a handy tool especially when you are going through a range of emotions, such as stress and boredom, and are tempted to eat.
 By getting into the habit of recording everything you eat, you become aware of the state of your mind at the time of eating and how much you are consuming.
 There are plenty of smartphone food diary apps that you can use.
 MyFitnessPal actually breaks down ingredients so you can make sure you’re still getting enough protein.
 Remember, it’s not about eating less, it’s about eating better.

 All festive food and beverages can be a part of a healthy lifestyle.
 Being aware of what and how much you eat and drink can help with making wise food and beverage choices.
 Forget about putting weight loss as part of your new year’s resolution; start practicing mindful eating today for a merrier and healthier holiday season!